charan-akula/smart_gov_webapp/README.md

 ## Key Features
 - OCR for Automatic Profile Creation: Users can upload their Aadhar card, and the app automatically extracts relevant information using OCR to streamline profile creation.
+- Automatic Recomendations as per details filled in profile
 - Personalized Scheme Suggestions: Based on the user's profile, the app suggests relevant government schemes.
 - Chatbot for Scheme Access: A user-friendly chatbot that interacts with users to provide scheme information and answer questions.
 - Scheme Notification via Email: Once a profile is created, users can receive notifications about relevant schemes directly to their registered email.